New York State ELA Standards and Assessment

 English at the High School Level

-The high school English Department curriculum promotes the development of reading and writing skills aligned with the Common Core ELA standards.
+The high school English Department curriculum promotes the development of reading and writing skills aligned with the New York State Next Generation English Language Arts Learning Standards.
 In the area of reading, students are exposed to a wide variety of grade level literary and nonfiction works.
 The emphasis is on teaching students to develop effective close reading skills including the analysis, interpretation, evaluation, and synthesis of challenging texts.
 Reading instruction also includes vocabulary development.
 In the area of writing, students engage in various types of writing including literary analysis, argumentation, narration, and description.
 Writing tasks in grades 9-12 are designed to build students’ revision skills and foster independence in writing clear, logical, well-evidenced claims, as well as to encourage the development of voice.
-Grammar is taught as part of the writing process with an emphasis on usage concepts outlined in the Common Core Language Standards.
+Grammar is taught as part of the writing process with an emphasis on usage concepts outlined in the Next Generation ELA standards.